RSE-Sheffield/qsafeexec-rpm/README.md

 > The code is adapted from the [Son of Grid Engine distribution](https://arc.liv.ac.uk/trac/SGE/) and has, unfortunately, not been properly reviewed.
 Please report any problems directly to the author or via the issue tracker at the site above.

+## RPM structure

+The `.spec` file in this repo will create an RPM that installs the qsafeexec binary and man page under `/opt/qsafeexec`.

 ## Building RPM for Centos 7